theopn/haunted-tiles/README.md

 Credits:

-- [Logo](./assets/haunted-tiles-logo.png), Dracula-themed solar system wallpaper: my girlfriend Naomi
-- Nord wallpaper:
+- [Logo](./assets/haunted-tiles-logo.png): my girlfriend Naomi (who is also a massive LDR fan so she would approve this behavior)
 - Lock icon: [Pixabay](https://pixabay.com/vectors/lock-locked-metal-protection-tool-24269/)

 ## How I Setup Fedora